SRaghuram/neo4j/private/benchmarks/macro/README.md

  * Relationships: ~192,000,000
 The full POC contained two groups of queries named 'credit fraud' and 'data science'.
 The workload contains queries from the 'credit fraud' group only.
+---

+#### alacrity

+Based on our internal [benchmark reporting infrastructure, 'Alacrity'](http://benchmarking.neohq.net/).
+The dataset is a snapshot of the results store from 2020-6-8:
+ * Size: ~24 GB
+ * Nodes: ~37,000,000
+ * Relationships: ~53,000,000
+Queries are taken from both the UI (read queries used to create reports) and the "result client" (various updates) which reports results.